jlevesy/kudo/README.md

 ## How it works?

 - Cluster admins define one or many `EscalationPolicy`
-- Cluster users create escalations refering a policy. `kubectl create escalation --policy=some-policy-name` (or `kubectl kudo escalate some-policy-name`)
+- Cluster users create escalations refering a policy. `kubectl kudo escalate some-policy-name some reason`)
 - This creates an Escalation object that is picked up by the kudo-controller.
 From there the controller:
   - Makes sure that the escalating user is allowed to use the escalation policy.
   - Run the policies `challenges` to verify at runtime that the user is allowed to perform the escalation.